Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 Edit an existing deadline.
 Change the title, due date, the description, add, delete or check substasks as finished and edit if it is a reacurring deadling.
 Or completely delete the deadline.
 Then save the edited deadline on the users phone or delete the deadline.

-[Here](./Use-Cases/UC_Manage_deadline/manageDeadlineUsecase.md) you can find the use-case specification.
+[Here](./Use-Cases/UC_Manage_deadline/manageDeadlineUsecase.md) you can find the use-case specification for managing a deadline.

 [Here](./Use-Cases/UC_Add_subtasks/addSubtasksUsecase.md) you can find the use-case specification for creating a subtask.